-As of September 30, 2017, unpaid borrowings under the 2017 Loan Agreement totaled \$10.0 million.
-For the nine months ended September 30, 2017, we recorded \$78,000 related to the amortization of debt discount associated with the 2017 Loan Agreement.
+As of December 31, 2017, unpaid borrowings under the 2017 Loan Agreement totaled \$10.0 million.
+For the year ended December 31, 2017, we recorded \$146,000 related to the amortization of debt discount associated with the 2017 Loan Agreement.

 The 2017 Loan Agreement allows us to voluntarily prepay all (but not less than all) of the outstanding principal at any time.
 A prepayment premium of 3% or 1% through the one year anniversary and thereafter, respectively, would be assessed on the outstanding principal.
-A final payment fee of \$250,000 is due upon the earlier to occur of the maturity date of the 2017 Loan Agreement or prepayment of such borrowings.
+A final payment fee of \$250,000 is due upon the earlier to occur of the maturity date of the 2017 Loan Agreement, prepayment of such borrowings or the acceleration of payment due to an event of default.
+For the year ended December 31, 2017, we recorded \$52,000 related to the amortization of the final payment fee associated with the 2017 Loan Agreement.